Authentic Bengali Sweet Chandrapuli

-When the mixture will be competely cool down, add the ground coconut & freshly ground cardamom in the mixture and again start kneeding the mixture.
+When the mixture will be completely cool down, add the ground coconut & freshly ground cardamom in the mixture and again start kneading the mixture.
 If the mixture will be like a dough then it's ready to make Chandrapuli.
-But you have to warm it before moulding.
+But you have to warm it before molding.

 If the mixture will look like messy, again put it in a pan on low heat and evaporate the excess moisture.

 Now let the mixture to cool down little bit, like touchable.
-Take the mould, put some ghee on it, apply some ghee on your palm, and rub.
+Take the mold, put some ghee on it, apply some ghee on your palm, and rub.

-Take 1 tablespoon mixture in your palm, make a cylinder Take the ghee applied mold, put a raisin in the middle of the mould and put the cylinder shaped mixture on the mould and shape it by pressing on the mixture.
+Take 1 tablespoon mixture in your palm, make a cylinder Take the ghee applied mold, put a raisin in the middle of the mold and put the cylinder shaped mixture on the mold and shape it by pressing on the mixture.

 Make rest of the Chandrapuli, sprinkle chopped Pista on them and put them inside the refrigerator.

 Enjoy.....If you like this recipe, please go to my Facebook Page and hit the like button to get regular updates.